knative/docs/docs/serving/installing-logging-metrics-traces.md

 ### Jaeger

+**Important**: Before proceeding with the steps below, you will need to install the Jaeger operator (if not already installed).
+Follow the instructions in the [Installing the operator](https://github.com/jaegertracing/jaeger-operator#installing-the-operator) section only.

 - If Elasticsearch is not installed or if you don't want to persist end to end traces, run: